 4.4.8 Registrar must not renew a domain name to a URS Complainant who prevailed for longer than one year (if allowed by the maximum validity period of the .quebec TLD according to the Registry Policies).

 4.4.9 Registrar limit: Registrars will have a monthly CAD 1,000 limit to its .quebec registrations.
 Registrars need to contact the Registry should they estimate that their number of .quebec registrations may surpass this limit any given month.
 Registry will determine a specific limit for the launch period.
 The registry reserves the right to revise the terms of credit on a regular basis.

+4.4.10 Notwithstanding the foregoing, Registrar reserves the right to stop sponsoring new registrations or transfers in of Registered Names, and in such event, Registrar will not be required to provide registrations, renewals, redemptions or transfer in of Registered Names

 4.5 Submission of Registration Data to Registry